aadicodes/aadi-mcp-executable-demo/README.md

 Now take a deep breath, you installed lot of new stuff, they all need to work together. if you are having multiple python versions, a common pattern on macOS, run below command to make uv use the desired version of python.
+I have 3.12.7 on my macos, hence below command has 3.12.7
 ```console
 $ uv python pin --global 3.12.7
 ```